Sandokaaan/installscripts/README.md

 <code>install_api.sh</code> - This script will download and install java runtime libraries and API JAVA binary distibution.
 API is installed as a service and run automatically after reboot.
 After installation, API can be accessed at http://[YOUR_IP]:9000

+TO-DO:
-TO-DO: Pre-install configuration file.
-SSL version.
+- Pre-install configuration file.
+- SSL version.
+- fix api service to wait after mysql (reboot)